There are many terms used to describe approaches to health care that are outside the realm of conventional medicine.

 - Is there scientific evidence (not just personal stories) to back up the statements?
 Ask the manufacturer or the practitioner for scientific articles or the results of studies.
 They should be willing to share this information, if it exists.

 - Does the Federal Government have anything to report about the therapy?
 Visit the FDA online at www.fda.gov to see if there is any information available about the product or practice.
 Information specifically about dietary supplements can be found on FDA's Center for Food Safety and Applied Nutrition Web site at www.cfsan.fda.gov.
-Or visit the FDA's Web page on recalls and safety alerts www.fda.gov/opacom/7alerts.html.
+Or visit the FDA's Web page on recalls and safety alerts.
 Check with the Federal Trade Commission (FTC) at www.ftc.gov to see if there are any fraudulent claims or consumer alerts regarding the therapy.
-Visit the Diet, Health, and Fitness Consumer Information Web site at http://www.ftc.gov/bcp/menus/resources/guidance/health.shtm.
-Visit the NCCAM Web site, www.nccam.nih.gov, to see if NCCAM has any information or scientific findings to report about the therapy.
+Visit the Diet, Health, and Fitness Consumer Information Web site or visit the NCCIH Web site, www.nccam.nih.gov, to see if NCCIH has any information or scientific findings to report about the therapy.

 Yes, there can be risks, as with any medical therapy.
 These risks depend upon the specific CAM treatment.
 The following are general suggestions to help you learn about or minimize the risks.